punchanabu/PromptLearn/README.md

 ### Prerequisites
 - Node.js
 - npm or yarn
-- A running instance of PostgreSQL (for Prisma)
+- A running instance of MongoDB (for Prisma)

 ### Installation
 1. Clone the repository: